Blochack/blocksec-unknown/README.md

   - Fantom
   - Polygon

-## Problem
+## Problem We Are Solving
- People struggle to track the movement of funds on the blockachin, especially when there is a hack.
-This is because they need to manually scroll through and examine every related transaction on a blockchain explorer, which is time-consuming and error-prone.
+This year, over $1.2 Billion have been lost to Hacks and rug Pulls.
+Companies and Security researchers spend a lot of time struggling to trace the transaction flow to discover the instance where the Hack took place.
+This is quite a daunting, error-prone and time-consuming experience.

 ## Solution
- We have built a platform that solves this problem by automatically tracing and illustrating the entire history and destination of funds on any wallet address.
-It uses a web diagram to make the information easy to understand and visualize.
-All you need to do is enter the wallet address or ENS domain name, and we automatically show all the wallets and transactions.
+ We present to you CVE (Chain Visual Explorer), a Multichain Visual Explorer that automatically traces and illustrates the entire history and transaction flow of funds of any wallet address.
+We make use of a tree diagram to illustrate the transaction for a more visual and easy-to-understand experience.

-Here are some of the benefits of our platform:
+## Benefits of CVE
--   It saves users time and eliminates the risk of human error when tracing the movement of funds.
+-   It saves users and companies time.
+-   It reduces the risk of human error while tracing a transaction flow.
--   It helps investors to protect themselves from fraud by alerting them if an address has been linked with a rug pull contract or honey pot.
+-   It alerts investors of malicious activity of a wallet such as if an address has been linked with a rug pull contract or HoneyPot Hack.

-## Technology

--   Chainbase API
--   TypeScript
--   Next.js
+# Technologies Used -
+Chainbase API, TypeScript, Next.js ,

-## Getting Started
+## Demo

+[Link to video demo]

+## How To Use
+  - Enter a wallet address or an ENS domain name.

+## To deploy Locally
 To use the Chain Visual Explorer:
 1. Go to `